microsoft/aerial_wildlife_detection/readme.md

 ### Set up the database instance

-AIlabelTool uses [PostGreSQL](https://www.postgresql.org/) to store labels, predictions, file paths and metadata.
+AIde uses [PostGreSQL](https://www.postgresql.org/) to store labels, predictions, file paths and metadata.
 The following instructions apply for recent versions of Debian-based Linux distributions, such as Ubuntu.

 *Installing and configuring PostGreSQL*
 1. Install PostGreSQL server